TehPeGaSuS/TOI/Tor/README.md

 Although PTirc understands that sometimes the use of the **Tor** system is done with good intentions and serves to protect the privacy of those who use it, sometimes there are users who abuse this same service.

-In this way, and to avoid certain disturbances in the network. all those who wish to enter PTirc using the **Tor** system must have their nickname registered.
+In this way, and to avoid certain disturbances in the network, all those who wish to enter PTirc using the **Tor** system must have their nickname registered.

 You can register your nick in two ways:
 - Through our [webchat](https://chat.ptirc.org) with the command `/NickServ register PASSWORD EMAIL`, replacing `PASSWORD` with a password